MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametreler

+*sb*<br/>
-*SB* giriş veya çıkış öğelerini depolamak için standart arabellek.
+Giriş veya çıkış öğelerini depolamak için standart bir arabellek.

 ### <a name="remarks"></a>Açıklamalar